 All library staff serving children and their caregivers, including library school teachers/ administration/students, and public library administration

-Christina Giovannelli-Caputo has been the Kids’ World Librarian at Arlington Heights Memorial Library since 2014.
-She began her professional career in 2002 as a high school art teacher and has over 20 years of experience working with youth 0-18.
+Christina Giovannelli-Caputo began her professional career in 2002 as a high school art teacher and has over 20 years of experience working with youth 0-18.
+She currently writes for Rowman and Littlefield.
 Join the conversation at Librarians Serving Homeschool (LSH) on Facebook.

 Class size is limited to 30 students.

 Member rates apply to personal memberships only.
 Interested in joining ALSC?
 Click here to learn more about ALSC and how to join.

 Refund and Transfer Policy

 Refunds may be requested for facilitated eCourses until the date the course starts.
 Refunds may be requested for live webinars until the webinar starts.
 To request a refund, please email ALA Membership and Registration Services.